sjhuang26/thinking-system/README.md

 - "relearning" the educational constructs that were learned through rote
 - productive standardized format of data exchange (SDFT/C)
+- Combinations of experiential exercises such as rationality reflection, ACT therapy deliteralization, and Snaps make practicing this shift feel like "downhill sledding."
+- The rationality network is far more resilient to stress than the token network; therefore, it buffers the psychological risks of the training.
+- everyone has their own viewpoint, and social norms result in particular cases of wildly varying first principles, but the first principles of the first principles are far more similar
+- cognitive map is massively organized as a high-dimensional space

 ### Detail, density, Ebbinghaus asymptote